 The purpose of this study (Study INZ701-304 \[ADAPT\]) is to assess the long-term safety of INZ-701 in patients with ENPP1 Deficiency or ABCC6 Deficiency who have received INZ-701 in an existing clinical study and choose to continue dosing for the potential treatment of their condition.

-ADAPT Study: Long-term Safety Study of INZ-701 in Patients With ENPP1 Deficiency and ABCC6 Deficiency
+The ADAPT Study: An Open-label, Long-term Safety Study of INZ-701 in Patients With ENPP1 Deficiency and ABCC6 Deficiency

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.